ucb-art/builtin-debugger/examples/ice40hx8k-yosys/README.md

 scons
 ```

 Optionally, use `scons prog` if you have the FPGA attached.
-Default is to program SRAM.
+Default is to program flash, though you can use `scons prog-sram` if you have a properly configured iCE40HX8K-B-EVN.
 This may need to be invoked with `sudo`.

 *Important*: `scons` does NOT invoke sbt or re-generate Verilog, it only builds bitfiles from generated Verilog.